Abu Nidal: 1948 Palestine War

 On 29 November 1947, the United Nations resolved to partition Palestine into an Arab and Jewish state.
-Fighting broke out immediately, and the disruption of the citrus-fruit business hit the family's income.
-In Jaffa there were food shortages, truck bombs and an Irgun militia mortar bombardment.
+Fighting broke out immediately, and the disruption of the citrus-fruit business limited the family's income.
+In Jaffa there were food shortages, truck bombings, and an Irgun militia mortar bombardment.
 Melman writes that the al-Banna family had had good relations with the Jewish community.
-Abu Nidal's brother told Melman that their father had been a friend of Avraham Shapira, a founder of the Jewish defense organization, Hashomer: "He would visit [Shapira] in his home in Petah Tikva, or Shapira riding his horse would visit our home in Jaffa.
+Abu Nidal's brother told Melman that their father had been a friend of Avraham Shapira, a founder of the Jewish defense organization, Hashomer, stating, "He would visit [Shapira] in his home in Petah Tikva, or Shapira riding his horse would visit our home in Jaffa.
 I also remember how we visited Dr. Weizmann [later first president of Israel] in his home in Rehovot."
-But it was war, and the relationships did not help them.
+However, these relationships did not help them weather the war.

 Just before Israeli troops took Jaffa in April 1948, the family fled to their house near Majdal, but Israeli troops arrived there too, and the family fled again.
 This time they went to the Bureij refugee camp in the Gaza Strip, then under Egyptian control.
-Melman writes that the family spent nine months living in tents, depending on UNRWA for an allowance of oil, rice and potatoes.
-The experience had later a powerful effect on Abu Nidal.
+Melman writes that the family spent nine months living in tents, depending on UNRWA for an allowance of oil, rice, and potatoes.
+The experience had a powerful effect on Abu Nidal.

 Move to Nablus and Saudi Arabia

-The al-Banna family's commercial experience, and the money they had managed to take with them, meant they could set themselves up in business again, Melman writes.
-Their orange groves had gone, now part of the new state of Israel.
+The al-Banna family's commercial experience, and the money they had managed to take with them, meant they could re-establish themselves, Melman writes.
+Their orange groves were gone, now part of the new state of Israel.
 The family moved to Nablus in the West Bank, then under Jordanian control.
-In 1955, Abu Nidal graduated from high school, joined the Arab nationalist Ba'ath party, and began a degree course in engineering at Cairo University, but he left after two years without a degree.
-In 1960, he made his way to Saudi Arabia, where he set himself up as a painter and electrician, and worked as a casual laborer for Aramco.
+In 1955, Abu Nidal graduated from high school, joined the Arab Socialist Ba'ath Party, and began a degree in engineering at Cairo University, but he left after two years without a degree.
+In 1960, he made his way to Saudi Arabia, where he established himself as a painter and electrician, and worked as a casual laborer for Aramco.
 His brother told Melman that Abu Nidal would return to Nablus from Saudi Arabia every year to visit his mother.
-It was during one of those visits in 1962 that he met his wife, whose family had also fled from Jaffa.
-The marriage produced a son and two daughters.
+It was during one such visit in 1962 that he met his wife, whose family had also fled Jaffa.
+Their marriage produced a son and two daughters.

 Personality

 Abu Nidal was often in poor health, according to Seale, and tended to dress in zip-up jackets and old trousers, drinking whisky every night in his later years.
 He became, writes Seale, a "master of disguises and subterfuge, trusting no one, lonely and self-protective, [living] like a mole, hidden away from public view".
-Acquaintances said that he was capable of hard work and had a good financial brain.
+Acquaintances said that he was capable of hard work and had a mind for finances.
 Salah Khalaf (Abu Iyad), the deputy chief of Fatah who was assassinated by the ANO in 1991, knew him well in the late 1960s when he took Abu Nidal under his wing.
 He told Seale: